 Clinically intentional touch in psychotherapy has been implemented by bodyworkers and psychotherapists.
 Kathy Kain has taught the use of touch to trauma therapists for two decades within the context of somatic experiencing.
 Her approach is to address the dysregulation of the client’s neurophysiology by focusing on “developing tactile skills, somatic awareness, and other touch-related skills in the context of working with the resolution of trauma.”
 Working directly on bodily systems has the effect of healing emotional wounds.

-NeuroAffective Touch™, developed by Dr. Aline LaPierre, is a psychobiological approach that integrates the key elements of developmental theory, relational psychotherapy, and somatic psychotherapy.
-By highlighting the primary importance of the body and emphasizing its equality with the mind, NeuroAffective Touch can address developmental deficits and resolve traumas that cannot be reached by verbal means alone.
+A contemporary approach from a psychotherapy scope of practice is taught by Aline LaPierre.
+Her psychobiological approach integrates the key elements of developmental theory and somatic psychotherapy.
+By highlighting the importance of the body and emphasizing its relations with the mind, the skillful use of touch can address developmental deficits and resolve traumas that cannot be reached by verbal means alone.

-Psychotherapists trained in NeuroAffective Touch can become a new kind of partner in the therapeutic relationship.
-By directly “speaking” to the body, NeuroAffective Touch aims to:
+Psychotherapists trained in the use of touch can become a new kind of partner in the therapeutic relationship.
+By directly connecting with our clients, the skillful use of touch aims to:

 - Nurture developmental deficits

 - Reduce hyper-activation

 Because language is not yet “online” in the brain of an infant, physical contact addresses the effects of the earliest breaches in nurturing, attunement and safety that cannot be reached by language alone.
 Loving, respectful touch is essential to healthy growth and development, whereas lack of touch is so damaging it can even impair the desire to live.
 Touch is at the foundation of our relational experience; it is a fundamental mode of infant-caregiver interaction.
 What happens during our early development establishes the template for our capacity for connection with ourselves, our loved ones and particularly our intimate adult relationships.